Save5Bucks/rust-hide-screen-on-death/README.md

 2. Enter your OBS connection details (host: localhost, port: 4455, password)
 3. Click **Connect** and **Refresh Scenes**
 4. Select your Live, Death, and Map scenes from the dropdowns
+5. **Set Respawn Delay** (default: 200ms) - Prevents coordinate leaks by adding a buffer before returning to Live scene
-5. Click **Select Death ROI From Screen** while on the Rust death screen
+6. Click **Select Death ROI From Screen** while on the Rust death screen
-6. Draw a rectangle over a stable part of the death UI (like the skull icon)
+7. Draw a rectangle over a stable part of the death UI (like the skull icon)
-7. Click **Start Monitoring**
+8. Click **Start Monitoring**
-8. Minimize to system tray and start streaming safely!
+9. Minimize to system tray and start streaming safely!

 ## 🛠️ Developer Setup